Positive Action Project is a six-week programme aimed at 10-14 year olds in Salford to address media literacy.

 Typically, topics covered include:

-The programme is currently funded by Ofcom to improve media literacy throughout Salford as a targeted locality.
+The programme was funded by Ofcom to improve media literacy throughout Salford as a targeted locality.

 Grace Duffield